RensselaerMotorsport/RM26-Firmware/Notes/NOTES_M1_Build.md

 * Something that confused me for awhile was that the original Engine State Object just defaulted to Engine.State.Value, but it wasn't something that was visible because it is a MoTeC specific enumeration (cannot be changed).
 This can also be done with a custom object (such as Motor State) and I was able to default Motor.State to Motor.State.Value (just simplifies things a little bit).

 Notes On New Revision of M1 Build vs Old (102 vs 81):
 * The newest revision of build does not have a built-in GPS Receive module.
-Will need to manually set this up later, but for now this does not matter enough to fix currently (removed it for the time being)..
+Will need to manually set this up later, but for now this does not matter enough to fix currently (removed it for the time being).

+M1 Simulink Integration Tool:
+* This is a MatLab/Simulink tool that can convert Simulink models (for launch control, traction control, etc) into MoTeC modules automagically.
+* Automagical conversion costs $2k per year.
+We will not be using this tool, I will have to implement the systems myself (cries in pain).